miohtama/opsec/source/team/index.rst

 Audited server login keys
 ==============================================================

-**A real-time method of maintaining and revoking keys across all servers is used?** Yes / No
+**A real-time method of maintaining and revoking keys across all servers?** Yes / No

-In any point of time, the system administrators of the company can revoke any key in the whole organization.
-Full audit logs of key usage is available and stored separately.
-This allows quickly to address issues when a key compromise is suspected.
+In any point of time, the administrators of the project can revoke any key used by the team.
+Full audit logs of key provision and usage is available and stored separately.

+This allows quickly address the issues when a compromise is suspected.

 Applies for: Medium and large enterprises